 Bass Engine CM

 Bass Engine CM is essentially a ROMpler which offers 45 different authentic ‘sampled’ basses.
-Some of them are Hip Hop-style patches from analog synthesizers.
+Moreover, some of them are Hip Hop-style patches from analog synthesizers.
 Its carefully sampled sounds introduce a top-notch range of classic hip-hop bass tones, which are categorized into three decades in the genre’s history: the 1990s, 2000s, and 2010s.
 Therefore, all of the content of the Bass Engine CM sounds like its taken straight from the vinyl record or some old drum machine.
 However, the content has been crafted with high quality and precision by DopVST labs.
 In addition, Bass Engine CM comes with 50 awesome sounding MIDI files, which are riffs of classic hip-hop baseline licks.

 So let us start as usual by adding a fresh instance of the Bass Engine on a newly created MIDI track within SoundBridge.